metridoc/metridoc-rails/README.md

 Docker is the preferred way to create a local development environment for Metridoc.

-The `deploy_local.sh` script can be used to set up a Docker-based local development environment for Metridoc.
-It will run the `local.yml` playbook against the `development` inventory (configured to run on `localhost`) in a Docker container and create services for the application and the primary database instance.
+The `local.sh` script can be used to set up a Docker-based local development environment for Metridoc.
+It will run the `local.yml` Ansible playbook against the `development` inventory (configured to run on `localhost`) in a Docker container and create services for the application and the primary database instance.

 #### Requirements